gabber235/TypeWriter/documentation/docs/facts.md

 Facts are essentially variables.
 They store information that can be modified by other entries.
 All facts are numbers, and are treated as so.

 :::info
-Facts are stored per player, not for the server or world, unless otherwise specified.
+Facts are stored per player, not for the server or world.
 :::

 The [Basic Adapter](basic-adapter) has a few types of facts to use.